Bilbottom/sql-learning-materials/docs/from-excel-to-sql/main-concepts/where.md

 >
 > ```sql
 > SELECT
->     BusinessEntityID,
+>     DepartmentID,
->     FirstName,
+>     Name,
->     LastName
+>     GroupName
-> FROM Person.Person
+> FROM HumanResources.Department
-> WHERE BusinessEntityID BETWEEN 1 AND 5
+> WHERE DepartmentID BETWEEN 1 AND 5
->   AND FirstName LIKE 'R%'
+>    OR GroupName NOT LIKE '%and%'
 > ;
 > ```